-In this tutorial, we are going to do some problems which contains relationship of mass, concentration and pH in solutions.
-You can understand how to apply those equations in such problems to do these type of questions easily.
+In this tutorial, we are going to practice some problems which contains relationships of mass, concentration, volume and pH in aqueous solutions.
+You can understand how to apply those equations in such problems to solve these type of questions easily.

 Calculate pOH from pH by using